rudfoss/ts-react-redux-starter/README.md

 ## Features
 - No global dependencies (everything in one package)
 - TypeScript with full type checks
+- Browser compatibility through .browserslistrc and automatic polyfills with `babel`
 - VSCode configurations for
 	- Auto linting
 	- Using local version of TypeScript